Andbal23/extension-profiles/README.md

 # Extension Profiles

-A powerful, yet safe GNOME Shell extension that lets you create, manage, and instantly switch between different sets of extensions.
+A GNOME Shell extension that lets you create, manage, and instantly switch between different sets of extensions.

 Perfect for users who need different desktop setups for Work, Gaming, Battery-Saving mode, or Screen Sharing.